yoanngern/gc_2018/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.4.4 - 14 Jun 2018 =
+* Fixed : Page Association exceptions were not applied to parent selection dropdown on Edit Page screen (since 2.4.2)
+* Fixed : Pro - PHP warnings for PP extensions on Plugins, WordPress Updates screens
+* Fixed : PHP warnings in wp-admin

 = 2.4.3 - 3 May 2018 =
 * Fixed : Pro - Invalid update links and PHP warnings for PP extensions on Plugins, WordPress Updates screens